Magnetic Linear Accelerator

 When a metal object is placed part way into the coil it is ready for firing.
 The metal should be ferrous (sticks to a magnet) and quite small.
 A metal rod of about 2 - 3mm wide and 10 - 20mm long is best.
 Something like a small nail or a screw with the head cut off should work fine.
 If a small rod magnet is used, it will work much better but make sure it's inserted the right way around, or it could backfire.

 To fire the coil gun you simply tap the switch.
 If you press it for too long, the projectile will either stop in the middle or come back out the wrong end.
 You can practice different methods and different coil and battery sizes to see what results you get.
-An alternative firing method would be to use a circuit such as the PWM-OCX which can give repeated pulses or a time you can set youself.
+An alternative firing method would be to use a circuit such as the PWM-OCX which can give repeated pulses or a time you can set yourself.

 Use non metallic items except the wire to build it.
 Batteries should be physically large (they can give more current) and at least 9V.